At a Glance

 ✨Demonstrate Communication Skills

 Since excellent communication is crucial for this role, practice articulating your thoughts clearly.
-Consider preparing examples of how you've effectively engaged diverse groups of learners in the past.
+Consider using examples from past experiences where your communication skills made a significant impact on training outcomes.

 ✨Familiarise Yourself with Regulatory Frameworks